Stiofan-K/ZK-Balance_Testing_Mutators.sdd/README.md

 ## Economy: Trying to make early gridding easier and more viable.
 Also Solar walls are encouraged.
   Fusion, Singularity and Geothermals produce 20% more energy.
-  Wind/Tidal Grid range is increased to match solars.
+  Wind/Tidal Grid range is increased.
   Solars are cheaper and produce less energy in turn, ending with a slightly better cost to E ratio than before.
-  Energy Pylons are more expensive but tankier.
+  Energy Pylons are more expensive but tankier, to incentivise the use of small powerplants for grid.

 ## Miscellaneous: Experimental capabilities to give these units some more utility and depth.
   Scythe can now areacloak, being a middle step between conjurer and iris.
 Scythe is slowed when areacloaking, but still slightly faster than iris, giving cloakfactory a potential edge in cloaking over morphed iris.